vhscom/after-dark/README.md

 See the Hugo docs for additional [configuration options](http://gohugo.io/overview/configuration/#configure-blackfriday-rendering).

-### Shortcodes
+### Content Reuse

 Keep your content <abbr title="Don't Repeat Yourself">DRY</abbr> and improve thematic consistency across your site.
-To help achieve this, Hugo provides [Shortcodes](https://gohugo.io/extras/shortcodes).

-Shortcodes are very powerful and can be used to achieve functionality not otherwise available in the markdown processor.
-Hugo provides a number of [built-in shortcodes](https://gohugo.io/extras/shortcodes#built-in-shortcodes) you can use on your site and After Dark provides some as well.

-Here's the `blockquote` shortcode provided by After Dark:
+After Dark provides a number [Shortcodes](https://gohugo.io/extras/shortcodes) and composable components to help you keep your content and layouts easy to maintain.

+Take for example After Dark's `blockquote` shortcode:

 ```html
 <blockquote {{ with .Get "class" }}class="{{ . }}"{{ end }} {{ with .Get "citelink" }}cite="{{ . }}"{{ end }}>